tmobile/magentaA11y/_checklist-native/sheet.md

 mobile:
   swipe: |
-      Focus moves to the first element (hidden or not), expresses its name, role, value & state (if applicable)
+      Focus moves to the first element (hidden or not), expresses its name, role, value & state
   doubletap: |
      Activates interactive elements